The Mayor's Office for Economic Opportunity311

-NYC Opportunity program strategies focus on helping court-involved individuals build their education and job skills to promote employment and stability while reducing recidivism.
+NYC Opportunity programs focus on strategies to mitigate the collateral consequences of criminal legal system involvement, and to help individuals build the education and job skills to promote economic opportunity while reducing recidivism.

 AIM is an alternative-to-placement program that utilizes a one-on-one mentoring model with a paid advocate-mentor available 24/7.
 Advocate-mentors help adolescents on juvenile probation to strengthen social, familial and community bonds, and to connect to wrap-around services.
 AIM seeks to enhance community safety by providing intensive mentoring and advocacy.